blackbaud/stache1/guide/index.md

 	<tbody>
 	<tr>
 		<td>Content-type</td>
 		<td >A unique string representing the registration information provided by the client application (client).
-Thie client_id is issued by the Blackbaud authorization server.
+The client_id is issued by the Blackbaud authorization server.
 See <a href="https://tools.ietf.org/html/rfc6749#section-4.2.1"> rfc6749 section 4.2.1</a> for more info.</td>
 	</tr>

 	</tbody>